awillats/clinc/sketches_and_notation/planning_big_picture/technical_questions.md

     - mutual information
     - transfer entropy

+- tighter integration of knowledge of intervention into network estimation procedure
+  - stimulus-conditional transfer entropy

 - how does circuit structure imply impact of intervention?
   - decrease independent variance at terminals
   - increase variance at sources
   - interrupt indirect connections to reveal direct causal structure

 - do we care about **permutations of circuits** as distinct entities?